favouritefavil/Loan-Portfolio-Risk-Monitoring-Credit-Risk-Analysis/README.md

 ### Credit Policy

-- **Restrict Grades E, F, and G** - require lower loan amounts, shorter terms, and mandatory income verification.
+- **Restrict Grades E, F, and G:** require lower loan amounts, shorter terms, and mandatory income verification.
 Grade D or below combined with High DTI should trigger mandatory review before approval.
-- **Apply DTI limits at origination** — applications above DTI 35 should require a compensating factor (stronger grade or reduced loan amount) to proceed.
+- **Apply DTI limits at origination:**  applications above DTI 35 should require a compensating factor (stronger grade or reduced loan amount) to proceed.
-- **Treat missing employment data as a risk flag** — the Unknown employment group defaults at 26.92%, seven points above the portfolio average.
+- **Treat missing employment data as a risk flag:**  the Unknown employment group defaults at 26.92%, seven points above the portfolio average.
 Verified employment should be required above a minimum loan threshold.
-- **Introduce income-adjusted loan sizing** — link maximum approved amounts to a multiple of verified annual income, particularly for borrowers under $30K.
+- **Introduce income-adjusted loan sizing:**  link maximum approved amounts to a multiple of verified annual income, particularly for borrowers under $30K.

 ### Portfolio Strategy

-- **Reduce debt consolidation concentration** — set an internal cap at 50% for any single loan purpose and actively encourage growth in lower-risk categories such as credit card refinancing (16.92%) and car loans (14.69%).
+- **Reduce debt consolidation concentration:**  set an internal cap at 50% for any single loan purpose and actively encourage growth in lower-risk categories such as credit card refinancing (16.92%) and car loans (14.69%).
-- **Shift origination toward Grades A and B** — increase their combined portfolio share from 46.69% to a target of 55% over two years.
+- **Shift origination toward Grades A and B:**  increase their combined portfolio share from 46.69% to a target of 55% over two years.
 The loss exposure reduction outweighs the yield cost at the margin.
-- **Monitor the 2014–2016 vintage** — loans originated during the peak stress period that have not yet fully resolved should be tracked separately for residual risk.
+- **Monitor the 2014–2016 vintage:**  loans originated during the peak stress period that have not yet fully resolved should be tracked separately for residual risk.

 ### Risk Monitoring

-- **Build a grade migration matrix** — tracking borrower movement between grades month-on-month provides early warning of deteriorating credit quality before defaults appear.
+- **Build a grade migration matrix:** tracking borrower movement between grades month-on-month provides early warning of deteriorating credit quality before defaults appear.
-- **Set segment-level alert thresholds** — including: any grade default rate rising more than 3 percentage points quarter-on-quarter; debt consolidation exceeding 23%; High-DTI band exceeding 35%.
+- **Set segment-level alert thresholds:** including: any grade default rate rising more than 3 percentage points quarter-on-quarter; debt consolidation exceeding 23%; High-DTI band exceeding 35%.
-- **Report loss exposure monthly** — connecting the dashboard to a monthly-refreshed data source converts it from a retrospective tool into a live monitoring system.
+- **Report loss exposure monthly:** connecting the dashboard to a monthly-refreshed data source converts it from a retrospective tool into a live monitoring system.

 ### Data Improvements

-- **Mandate employment verification** — eliminating the Unknown employment category removes a risk blind spot that currently covers 77,527 loans.
+- **Mandate employment verification:**  eliminating the Unknown employment category removes a risk blind spot that currently covers 77,527 loans.
-- **Add delinquency history fields** — 30-day and 60-day past due counts would enable early warning analysis, which is currently impossible with outcome-only data.
+- **Add delinquency history fields:** 30-day and 60-day past due counts would enable early warning analysis, which is currently impossible with outcome-only data.
-- **Include interest rate and loan term** — both are available in the source dataset and would add material analytical depth to future iterations of this analysis.
+- **Include interest rate and loan term:**  Adding these would add material analytical depth to future iterations of this analysis.

 ---

 ## Limitations

-**1. loss exposure is a gross approximation.**
-Loss figures assume 100% Loss Given Default (LGD) with no recovery.
-Consumer loan recovery rates typically range from 20–60%, meaning actual net losses are lower than reported.
-All loss figures should be treated as upper-bound estimates.

-**2. No forward-looking probability of default model.**
+**1. No forward-looking probability of default model.**
 Default rates are observed historical frequencies, not modelled predictions.
 They cannot be applied directly as credit scores or pricing inputs for new originations without additional modelling work.

-**3. Closed historical period (2007–2018).**
+**2. Closed historical period (2007–2018).**
 The dataset reflects a specific economic cycle.
-Default patterns — including the 2015–2016 stress event — may not represent current or future portfolio behaviour.
+Default patterns — including the 2015–2016 stress event, may not represent current or future portfolio behaviour.

-**4. No payment history data.**
+**3. No payment history data.**
 Only final loan outcomes are recorded.
 The absence of intermediate delinquency data prevents early warning analysis and limits the framework to outcome-based risk measurement.

-**5. Scoped variable selection.**
+**4. Scoped variable selection.**
 10 of 150+ available variables were used.
-Excluded fields — including interest rate, number of open credit lines, and public derogatory records — may carry additional predictive power not captured here.
+Excluded fields, including number of open credit lines, and public derogatory records, may carry additional predictive power not captured here.

-**6. Self-reported borrower data.**
+**5. Self-reported borrower data.**
 Income, employment length, and loan purpose are self-reported and unverified.
 Overstated income in particular could cause the analysis to understate true default risk in lower income segments.

 ---

 ## Conclusion

-This project produced a complete credit risk analysis of a 1.3 million loan consumer portfolio — covering data preparation, SQL-based risk segmentation, loss exposure quantification, and interactive dashboard monitoring.
+This project produced a complete credit risk analysis of a 1.3 million loan consumer portfolio, covering data preparation, SQL-based risk segmentation, loss exposure quantification, and interactive dashboard monitoring.

 The analysis surfaces three findings with direct business implications.
 First, credit grade is the dominant risk predictor and should anchor all credit policy decisions.
-Second, dollar loss risk is determined by volume and exposure, not default rate alone — Grade C and debt consolidation are the segments that matter most financially, not the extreme-grade tail.
+Second, dollar loss risk is determined by volume and exposure, not default rate alone, Grade C and debt consolidation are the segments that matter most financially, not the extreme-grade tail.
 Third, the portfolio carries significant concentration risk in a single loan purpose that a stress scenario could expose rapidly.

-The methodology — separating rate risk from loss risk, tracking loss exposure by segment, and building an interactive monitoring framework — is directly transferable to any consumer lending portfolio.
+The methodology:  separating rate risk from loss risk, tracking loss exposure by segment, and building an interactive monitoring framework is directly transferable to any consumer lending portfolio.

-> *In a $19 billion portfolio, knowing which segments to watch is not a reporting exercise — it is a loss prevention strategy.*
+> *In a $19 billion portfolio, knowing which segments to watch is not a reporting exercise, it is a loss prevention strategy.*

 ---